Multifractal wave functions of charge carriers in graphene with folded deformations, ripples or uniaxial flexural modes: analogies to the quantum Hall effect under random pseudomagnetic fields: Introduction

 Recently, Dirac materials have attracted intense research interest following the celebrated discovery of a two-dimensional (2D) hexagonal allotropic atomic carbon, graphene \cite{Novoselov666}, because of its peculiar band structure and its fascinating properties \cite{AlessandroCresti2008,LuisEF2014} largely due to the massless Dirac fermion behavior of the charge carriers.

 Due to such excellent mechanical, magnetic and thermal properties of graphite monolayers, they can be used for the development of superconducting devices for micro-electromechanical and nano-electromechanical systems, leading to the development of the next generation of nanoelectronics \cite{RevModPhys.81.109,RevModPhys.83.407}.
 As the use of graphene sheets increases, the understanding of the mechanical behaviour is necessary and important for the design and analysis of graphene nanostructures and nanosystems.
 This opened a new field of research known as straintronics, which aims to refine the electronic and optical properties by applying mechanical deformations \cite{Naumis2017}.
 Following this direction, many theoretical works have been made studying the effect of mechanical strains on the electronic properties \cite{GGNaumis2009,Rodriguez2016} using a tight-binding approach \cite{Zhang2010,Zhang2011} and effective Hamiltonians for low energies in the vicinity of Dirac points \cite{Vozmediano2010,Oliva2013,Oliva2015,Guinea2009}.
 These electronic degrees of freedom are coupled to the structural lattice deformations, and this allows to modify its electronic properties in interesting ways \cite{Vozmediano2010,Amorim2015,Bastos2014, Chen2016, Deji2017}.
 It has been shown that a model to describe the coupling of the electrons to the out-of-plane deformation should be the Dirac equation in curved space \cite{Amorim2015,Volovik2014,Volovik2015,RichardKerner2012}.
-Such coupling is due to the appearance of pseudo-magnetic fields caused by the deformations \cite{Vozmediano2010,Oliva2013,Oliva2015,Naumis2017,Oliva2016,Bastos2018}.
+Such coupling is due to the appearance of pseudo-magnetic fields caused by the deformations \cite{Vozmediano2010,Oliva2013,Oliva2015,Naumis2017,Oliva2016,Bastos2018}, { and leads to a weak localisation/antilocalisation crossover \cite{Falko}.
+Mesoscopic conductance fluctuations in graphene have also been studied by using diagrammatic perturbation theory \cite{Falko_Meso}.
+Yet, recent experiments with graphene show unexplained exotic multifractal conductance fluctuations around the Dirac point \cite{Amin2018} (zero modes).}